Savin’ my love for you

 Ellery Queen arrives on the scene

-This year’s features several detectives’ debuts.
+This year’s #PublicDomainDayCountdown features several detectives’ debuts.
 One of the biggest detective franchises that began in 1929 is Ellery Queen, which is both a pen name first used by Frederic Dannay and Manfred Lee, and the name of the detective they created.
 Ellery Queen’s first novel, The Roman Hat Mystery, joins the public domain in 38 days.
 The book was followed by many more stories, as well as films, comics, and radio and TV series.
 His namesake magazine also continues to this day.

 Posted in publicdomain, Uncategorized | Tagged | 6 Comments